 The couple produced one known son, Chester M. Weaver.

 When the federal census was enumerated in 1920, the Weavers and Dawsons lived under one roof along Cumberland's Springdale Street.
-Frank earned a living as an electric welder with the railroad, while Mary worked as a stenographer for a wholesale candy company.
+Frank earned a living as an electric welder with the Baltimore and Ohio Railroad, while Mary worked as a stenographer for a wholesale candy company.
+He was a member of the Brotherhood of Boilermakers and the Benevolent and Protective Order of Elks.

-In 1930, the family lived in a house on West First Street in Cumberland, with Frank continuing his work as a railroad welder.
+Over several decades, the family lived in a house at 122 West First Street in Cumberland, with Frank continuing his work as a railroad welder.
 Frank remained in Cumberland through 1940 when he was named in the Cumberland Evening Times obituary of his brother Herbert.

 Son Chester M. Weaver (1918- ? ) was born in about 1918.